pydio/pydio-doc-howto/auth_advanced_ldapad.md

 Here you can map attributes in a more precise way so that they match your Pydio's attribute.

-> I will give you an example of one of the many possibilites that you can achieve with the attribute mapping
+> I will give you an example of one of the many possibilities that you can achieve with the attribute mapping

 + **LDAP attribute** : the ldap attribute of your choice that you're going to map
 ```